-The Bank used fair value option revaluation through profit or loss for structured bonds, as they were related to assets, which shared the same risk that gave rise to opposite changes in fair value.
-On 31 December 2020, the carrying amount of own issued bonds amounted to HUF 2,343 million (2019: HUF 1,331 million).
+The Group used fair value option revaluation through profit or loss for structured bonds, as they were related to assets, which shared the same risk that gave rise to opposite changes in fair value.
 The last transaction recognized at fair value through profit or loss as option at initial recognition expired on 2 July 2019.